zewpo/jastery/README.md

 At the moment, this works for all desktop platforms I am aware of - where you might want to compile the wasm package.

-You dont have to run the following manually, I'm just showing the content of the script that the wasm_build target runs automatically.
+You dont have to run the following code block manually, I'm just showing the content of the script that the wasm_build target will run automatically.

 ```sh
 cargo build --release --target wasm32-unknown-unknown